synox/openweathermap-spark-lib/README.md

 =============

-*You should rather use the web-hook used in the project https://github.com/pkourany/RGBPongClock rather than this library.
+*You should use the web-hook used in the project https://github.com/pkourany/RGBPongClock rather than this library.
 There it is much easier.
 There you just need to strip of the stuff you don't need.
 Good luck.*

 This is a simple library to load weather information from openweathermap.com, made for spark core (http://spark.io) (Arduino compatible).